 POST-DOCTORAL FELLOWS/RESEARCH ASSOCIATES

 Dylan Maddox: Ecological/evolutionary consequences of avian invasion.
 Dynamic macroecology.
+Currently at the Field Museum of Natural History.

 Matthew Helmus (NSF Bioinformatics post-doc): Phylogenetic signals in interaction strength and food web structure.
+Currently at Temple University.